abbasgholami71/physics-enhanced-antibody-plm/README.md

 ## Acknowledgments
 Thanks to the authors and maintainers of ESM‑2, AntiBERTy, AlphaFold/ColabFold, GROMACS, and the broader protein ML and simulation communities.

----
-Tip: If structures or trajectories are large, consider Git LFS and/or publishing processed data and checkpoints as GitHub Releases.